trutru21/mkv-factory/README.md

 ```
 Please refer to the "Configuration File Description" chapter for info on how to properly configure the batch run.

 > Please note that audio and subtitle tracks are never re-encoded; they are always copied (passthrough).
-Why?
-Because the sound is what matters :)

 ### Capturing Logs